 - Reduces our cells ability to absorb healthy and crucial nutrients

-- Impacts our cells ability to shed toxins and free radicals.
+- It impacts our cells’ ability to shed toxins and free radicals.

-Should be pretty easy to understand that the combination of these things reduces your bodies ability to function at optimal health.
+It should be pretty easy to understand that the combination of these things reduces your body’s ability to function at optimal health.

 Possible Increased Risk Of Certain Cancers

 In my article on cell phone radiation (also a form of radiofrequency radiation similar to WiFi) I go in-depth about the hundreds of studies that have been conducted related to EMF radiation and increased risk of certain cancers.